-The fourth step is to run the generated input in LS-DYNA and use the results for your actual car model or the position of 2D IR-TRACCs as the initial geometry when there isn't necessary to take care about the position of 2D IR-TRACCs.
+The fourth step is to run the generated input in LS-DYNA and use the results for your actual car.

 Figure 26: WorldSID position after pre-simulation, besides 2D IR-TRACCs

 The Results can be extracted by using any post processors.
 Only the new nodal coordinates are needed for the new position.